aayushparekhh/aayushparekhh/README.md

 # Hi, I'm Aayush Parekh:

-- 🎓Computer science student and enthusiast
+- 🎓Masters Computer science student and enthusiast
 - :test_tube: Building Full stack Projects
 - :mailbox: You can reach me with the links below